EuroProofNet/europroofnet.github.io/_pages/WG4/Cambridge23/meeting.md

   * Mathematical type setting (LaTeX) and formal mathematics
   * Natural formalizations

-We welcome submission of extended abstracts and demonstration proposals presenting work related to the workshop's topics of interest.
-Extended abstracts and demonstration proposals should be about 1 page formatted in LaTeX using the style onecolceurws.

-Continuous submissions until 15 August with decision on acceptance made within 2 weeks (the earlier the better).

 At least one author of each accepted extended abstract/demonstration proposal is expected to attend NatFoM and to presents his/her submission in person.
-Accepted abstracts will be made available online, with camera-ready versions required until 1 September 2023.
+Accepted abstracts will be made available online ([one column ceur-ws](http://ceur-ws.org/Vol-XXX/samplestyles/onecolceurws.sty)).

 **Program Committee:**
   * Adrian De Lon, Bonn (co-chair)